 Vascular malformations are considered developmental lesions rather than true neoplasms and are uncommon in both dogs and cats.
 They may be located in the cingulate gyrus, pyriform-hippocampal area of the temporal lobe, basal ganglia, cerebellum, occipital lobe, or septum pellucidum and fornix and comprise variable combinations of arteries, veins, and capillaries.
 The vessels tend to be dilated, sinusoidal in shape, and accompanied by hemorrhages.

 Spinal cord tumors are relatively common in cats and dogs.
 They are generally classified according to their relationship with the spinal cord and meninges as extradural, intradural-extramedullary, or intramedullary.
 Depending on tumor location, any of the four spinal cord syndromes may be anticipated (eg, cervical, cervicothoracic, thoracolumbar, or lumbosacral syndromes).
 Regardless of type, the mean age of most dogs with spinal tumors is ~6 yr, and tumors appear to be more common in medium and large breeds.
-Cats with lymphosarcoma tend to be younger (mean age of ~3.5 yr), possibly because of the infectious etiology of most cases (ie, feline leukemia virus).
+Cats with lymphosarcoma tend to be younger (mean age of ~3.5 yr), possibly because of the infectious etiology (ie, feline leukemia virus) of most cases.
 However, age alone does not preclude a diagnosis of spinal tumor.
 The clinical course for the various tumor types and locations is not clearly defined.
 In one study, the rate of progression was fastest with intramedullary tumors (1.7 wk), followed by extradural tumors (3.4 wk) and intradural-extramedullary tumors (5.7 wk).